 Did you know that more than 600 billion plastic bags are produced every year?
 That amounts to 160,000 used globally every second.
 Oceans become saturated with toxins, and animals can die simply from ingesting too much plastic.
 When you add those numbers up, that’s a criminal amount of non-biodegradable, environmentally devastating amount of waste.
 The world just can’t afford that.

 Luckily, you don’t have to add to the problem in your client gifts.
-Instead of heavily cellophaned gift baskets, for instance, you can instead give your gifts in reusable bags emblazoned with your logo in beautifully clear detail.
-You can also avoid giving out plastic or paper bags (the latter of which is not that much better than the former) at trade shows and conventions by instead offering reusable bags such as our cotton and laminated options.
+Instead of heavily cellophaned gift baskets, for instance, you can instead give your gifts in custom wholesale reusable bags emblazoned with your logo in beautifully clear detail.
+You can also avoid giving out plastic or paper bags (the latter of which is not that much better than the former) at trade shows and conventions by instead offering reusable bags such as our custom cotton tote bags and custom laminated bags.
 If you do opt for paper, make sure it’s a highly durable version such as our Kraft bags.

 Want to learn more about how to green up your office through reusable bags?
 Feel free to get in touch and request a free quote today.
 Or just follow along on the blog to get awesome ecofriendly ideas on the regular.
 We look forward to hearing from you and helping your office become the greenest version of itself!